01 – Fidel Castro completes 30 years in power in Cuba.

 04 – Exxon apologises for the Alaskan oil spill.

-09 – 42 Soviet sailors die after an explosion sinks their nuclear-powered submarine off the coast of Sweden.
+09 – 42 Soviet sailors die after an explosion and fire sinks their nuclear-powered submarine off the coast of Sweden.

 09 – Wayne Gardner wins the inaugural Australian Motorcycle Grand Prix at Phillip Island.